 \section{A norm estimate by dyadic sparse operators}

-Here we present a result in \cite{DiPL} that allows one to reduce the proof of \eqref{FSmA} to a Fefferman-Stein inequality for dyadic sparse operators.
+Here we present a result in \cite{DiPL} that allows one to reduce the proof of \eqref{FSmA} to a Fefferman--Stein inequality for dyadic sparse operators.
 This reduction rests on a certain local mean oscillation estimate.
 Such estimates have been developed by Lerner and other authors and have become a powerful technique over the last few years.
-See, for instance, \cite{LePointwise,LeApAr,LeCZ,DiPL,HH,Hyt14,HLP}.
-We have considered it instructive to recall this local mean oscillation estimate approach since it will be used as well for the vector-valued extension presented in Section \ref{sec:VVextensions}.
+See, for instance, \cite{LePointwise,LeCZ,DiPL,Hyt14,HLP}.
+We have considered it instructive to recall this local mean oscillation estimate approach as it will also be used for the vector-valued extension presented in Section \ref{sec:VVextensions}.